 5) The inside of the vintage dial will look very similar to the photograph below.
-However although the inside parts will be the same shape they may well be different colours.
-This is because some parts of the vintage telephone dial mechanism may be plastic, others may be brass (especially in the vintage 706 Telephones).
+However although the inside parts will be the same shape they may well be different colours and materials.
+This is because some parts of the vintage telephone dial mechanism may be plastic, others may be brass (especially in the older 1960's vintage 706 Telephones).

-IMPORTANT: Cleaning the telephone governor is far more important than lubricating, so make sure you are very patient and remove all the grime.
+IMPORTANT: Cleaning the telephone governor is far more important than lubricating, so make sure you are very patient and remove all the grime before lubricating.

 Note: If you have access to a fully evaporating cleaning solvents (such as alcohol) clean out the telephone dial governor cap first before lubricating with watchmakers oil, again use a cotton bud for this.
-This extra step will ensure your vintage rotary telephone dial will remain at the correct speed for much longer than just lubricating.
+This extra step will ensure your vintage rotary telephone dial will remain at the correct speed for much longer than just lubricating by itself.

 10) Replace the clear plastic finger dial and centre screw and tighten the screw (see below).

 11) Test that the vintage telephone dial rotates OK (to make sure the procedure has worked) and then finally replace the paper label and push fit the plastic centre cover.
 Then test the dial again.

 All should now be OK with the vintage telephone dial.
 A simple repair on the UK's nostalgic 746 Telephone.

 This process should work at least 70% of the time.
 However, if this procedure does not solve your telephone dial speed problem you may have to contact a vintage GPO telephone restorer for help or advice.
 Good antique telephone restorers should also have access to complex rotary telephone dial testing and speed / ratio calibration equipment.